Horace Randal: Early life

 Horace Randal was born in McNairy County, Tennessee, on January 4, 1833.
-His parents, Dr. Leonard Randal and Sarah Kyle Randal, moved the family to Texas in 1838.
-Dr. Leonard Randal was an army surgeon, who later was elected to the U.S. House of Representatives from Texas.
+His parents, John Leonard Randal and Sarah Kyle Randal, moved the family to Texas in 1838.
+John Leonard Randal served in the Texas Senate during the Republic of Texas period from 1842-1843.

 After five years in attendance, Horace Randal graduated from the United States Military Academy in 1854, ranking 45th out of 46 in the class.
 Originally assigned to the infantry, Randal transferred to the 1st U.S. Dragoons in 1855.
 He fought Indians in the Southwest.
 In 1857, United States Secretary of War Jefferson Davis recommended that Randal receive the rank of brevet first lieutenant for gallant and meritorious conduct in the conflict with the Apaches.

 Randal married first Julia Bassett, then Nannie E. Taylor.

 Randal was in Washington, DC, during the week before Abraham Lincoln was inaugurated as President of the United States.
 The U.S. Army's General-in-chief, Brevet Lieutenant General Winfield Scott, offered Randal a Regular Army commission as major.
 Randal decided to go with his home state of Texas into the Confederacy.
 He resigned from the U.S. Army on February 27, 1861.